udexon/Phoshell/README.md

 Phoshell: Overcoming Baby Elephant Syndrome amongst Programmers with a Forth inspired Stack Machine Shell

-Phoshell Universal Packaging System -- Phups: the Last Mile in Computer Programming

-12. Phos Package Manager PhosPM.
-Easier to remember like NPM.

 13.
 How long does it take for you to start modifying an app whose source code is available on GitHub or equivalent open source websites?